csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 As before, if you can’t remove your preflight requests, you can at least cache them.
 This works differently to your usual `Cache-Control` header, and is implemented with the dedicated `Access-Control-Max-Age` response header.
-Give its value serious consideration—this is an important security-facing feature.
-To stop developers being too permissive, Firefox limits us to a maximum 24 hours and Chrome to just two—even if you passed in 31,536,000 seconds (one year), the best you’d get is 86,400 (one day):
+Give its value serious consideration — this is an important security-facing feature.
+To stop developers being too permissive, Firefox limits us to a maximum 24 hours and Chrome to just two — even if you passed in 31,536,000 seconds (one year), the best you’d get is 86,400 (one day):

 ```